Why Two Wheeler Owners Should Consider Multi-Year Insurance Plan?

-Objective of Multi-Year Two-wheeler Insurance
+Objective of Multi-Year Two Wheeler Insurance

 Again, there is no hard and fast rule to shell out the entire insurance premium in one go.
 The list is long that explains why such plans are preferable than a standalone one-year plan.

-Salient Features of Multi-Year Insurance
+Salient Features of Multi-Year Insurance for Your Bike

-Third-Party Liability Insurance: This insurance policy covers you against hospitalisation expenses incurred because of damages and losses caused to a third party, in the course of an accident where the insured is at fault.
+Third-Party Liability Insurance: This insurance policy covers you against hospitalization expenses incurred because of damages and losses caused to a third party, in the course of an accident where the insured is at fault.

 Some insurers provide own-damage cover with a Third Party Liability insurance that covers your vehicle for own-damage, damage against theft, accidental damage, loss, damages arising out of man-made and natural calamities etc.

-In case of an accidental death or total disability, the owner/driver is compensated up to a pre-decided amount as per the norms of this cover.
+In case of accidental death or total disability, the owner/driver is compensated up to a pre-decided amount as per the norms of this cover.

 By paying a higher premium, you can avail a cover for co-passengers as well and keep the co-passengers financially protected.

 Arranging funds for repairing the damages and waiting for the claim amount is a tedious task.
 That’s why some multi-year insurance policies allow you to make cashless claims at network garages.
 Make sure, you are aware of the network garages of your insurer.

 Online insurance has made the process hassle-free and involves less-paperwork.
 Now issuing a policy and documentation work can be done easily online.
 The insured gets a single policy document for three-years.

 After completing three-years with an insurer, you can easily port your policy to another insurer if you convinced you’re getting a better deal with the cover and premium offered by the competitor.

-Why You Need Long-term Two-wheeler Insurance for Your Bike
+Why You Need Long Term Two Wheeler Insurance for Your Bike?

 Insuring your bike for three years in one go means there is no insurance related headaches in between- not at least regarding your two-wheeler insurance renewal.

 You are packed with other important things such as filing income tax return, bike servicing, annual health check-up of your parents, child’s birthday, anniversary etc. Amidst of these skipping your insurance renewal date is no surprise, though it is equally important.
 Hence, why living with the fear of riding the vehicle without a valid insurance policy, when you just need to remember a date in three-years to renew it?

 With a multi-year insurance policy, you can lock your premium for a long time and can avoid the annual cost revision cycle.
-Moreover, insurance companies also attract the customers by offering an upfront discount at the time of buying a multi-year policy.
+Moreover, insurance companies also attract customers by offering an upfront discount at the time of buying a multi-year policy.

 Riding with an expired policy is an offence in India, even for a day also.
 You face hardship if god forbid meet with an accident and unable to make a claim due to the lapsed policy.
 Also, if traffic police catch you, you may have to pay bulky fines.

 Moreover, you face snags during a vehicle inspection at the time of policy renewal.
 By owning a long-term insurance plan, you can drive with a policy that is valid for three years.
 So, no possibility of arising such situations and don’t need to carry renewed documents every year.

 No Claim Bonus is the most alluring element of an insurance policy, which is a bonus for the policyholder for every claim-free year.
 But the negative part is that it can fall to ZERO even if a single claim is made, irrespective of how many NCBs you have and this is a condition of every single-year insurance policy.
 But with a multi-year plan, you can save your NCB bonus.
 How?
 Well, unlike other plans, the NCB doesn’t go back to zero the moment a claim is made in a long-term plan.

 Let’s learn about this with an example:

-A owned a single-year policy while B owned a long-term policy.
+‘A’ owned a single-year policy while ‘B’ owned a long-term policy.
 In the first year, they both earned 20% NCB for not claiming the insurance.
 This comes as a 20% discount on their year insurance premium.
 This is being counted for every claim-free consecutive year.